 What to Do if Your Kid is Using Drugs

-Renaissance Recovery is a drug rehab located in Orange County, California.
+Renaissance Recovery is a rehab in California that utilizes evidence-based treatment such as medication-assisted treatment and dual diagnosis treatment to help all those struggling with addiction.
 If your child is using drugs or misusing a prescription, contact Renaissance Recovery for guidance.
 Bringing in a trained professional can be the difference between your child pulling farther away or getting the help they truly need.
 Our caring addiction specialists may recommend any of the following depending on the signs your kid is using drugs:

 - Partial hospitalization program